rickardvh/budo-notes/iaido/msjr/hayashizaki-jushin-jikiden-ryu-mokuroku.md

 ## The most important essentials of the true heart of sword-drawing

-* Essentials regarding the mindset in man-on-man combat
+* Essentials regarding the mindset in one-on-one combat
 * Grappling with swords
 * Gaze in sword-fighting
 * The battlefield sword